 Pets struggling with a progressive mobility condition, like DM, whose condition will worsen over time to eventually affect the front leg strength, will need a cart that adjusts to fit their changing mobility.
 The Walkin’ Wheels rear support dog wheelchair can easily be converted into a four-wheel or quad wheelchair by adding the front attachment at any time.

 The Walkin’ Scooter is perfect for a paralyzed dog to use inside the house when not using their wheelchair.
 Designed to easily glide in any direction on almost any floor, the scooter keeps pets active all day long.

-The scooter sits low to the ground to allow pets to lay down and rest comfortably.
+The scooter sits low to the ground to allow pets to lie down and rest comfortably.
 Perfect for dogs who tire easily and like to rest in between play times.
-It’s lightweight design, and roller ball wheels make it easy for a paralyzed pet to go anywhere they want to inside.
+Its lightweight design, and roller ball wheels make it easy for a paralyzed pet to go anywhere they want to inside.